 A low carb list of foods that can be consumed routinely and following the list will ensure that you will cut down on the carbs you consume and in turn help you to lose weight faster and lead a healthy lifestyle.

-All flavourings and condiments are okay to consume if they do not contain preservatives and sugars nor vegetable oils.
+All flavourings and condiments are okay to consume on the banting green list if they do not contain preservatives and sugars nor vegetable oils.

 ■ Animal protein: